Jewish languages: Alphabets

 For centuries Jews worldwide spoke the local or dominant languages of the regions they migrated to, often developing distinctive dialectal forms or branching off as independent languages.
 The usual course of development for these languages was through the addition of Hebrew words and phrases used to express uniquely Jewish concepts and concerns.
 Often they were written in Hebrew letters, including the block letters used in Hebrew today and Rashi script.

-Conversely, Ladino, formerly written in Rashi script or Solitreo, since the 1920s is usually written in Turkey in the Latin alphabet with a spelling similar to that of Turkish, and has been occasionally printed in the Greek and Cyrillic alphabets.
+Conversely, Judeo-Spanish, formerly written in Rashi script or Solitreo, since the 1920s is usually written in Turkey in the Latin alphabet with a spelling similar to that of Turkish, and has been occasionally printed in the Greek and Cyrillic alphabets.

 Also, some Yiddish-speakers have adopted the use of the Latin alphabet, in place of the Hebrew alphabet.
 This is predominantly to enable communications over the internet, without the need for special Hebrew keyboards.

-The Hebrew alphabet has also been used to transcribe a number of languages including Arabic, English, French, Spanish, German and Greek.
-While not common, such practice has occurred intermittently over the last two thousand years.